mahoney1/docs/animaltracking-tutorial.md

 Instantiate Parameter = "org.example.animaltracking:instantiate" (ie when prompted to enter it for contract instantiation) Contract Name = "animaltracking-ts";

-When you create your IBM Kubernetes Cluster on IBM Cloud, take a note of it's name in IBM Kubernetes, if you need to re-launch the IBP console at any point (and you have other services etc)  - you can elect to create a cluster now, as you create a Blockchain Service (available under 'Catalog'......'Blockchain') or you can connect to an existing cluster in IBM Cloud - make sure to give your Service name a meaningful name like 'IBPDemo'
+When you create your IBM Kubernetes Cluster on IBM Cloud, take a note of it's name in IBM Kubernetes, if you need to re-launch the IBP console at any point (and you have other services etc).
+Make sure to give your Service name a meaningful name eg. something like 'IBPDemo'

 (Creating the Blockchain Service)[img/ibpdemo-svc.png]